 Emissions from road vehicles have been controlled by European legislation since the 1970s.
 In order to meet the increasingly stringent requirements of the legislation, vehicle manufacturers have continually improved engine technologies and have introduced various emission-control systems.
-As a result, modern vehicles have emission levels for regulated pollutants (CO, NO_x, THC) which are more than an order of magnitude lower than the those of vehicles entering service two decades ago.
+As a result, modern vehicles have emission levels for regulated pollutants (CO, NOx, THC) which are more than an order of magnitude lower than the those of vehicles entering service two decades ago.

 Road vehicles are usually classified according to their level of emission control technology, which is actually defined in terms of the emission legislation with which they are compliant.
-Using the vehicle classes described in Table 2-1 different groups can be identified, each with its own relevant legislation.
+Using the vehicle classes described in

+Table 2-1 different groups can be identified, each with its own relevant legislation.
 These groups are described in more detail in the following subsections.

-It should also be noted that, in accordance with the legislation, a slightly different notation is used in this chapter to refer to the emission standards for LCVs, HDVs and two-wheel vehicles.
-For LCVs and L-category vehicles Arabic numerals are used (e.g. Euro 1, Euro 2, etc.), whereas for HDVs roman numerals are used (e.g. Euro I, Euro I
+It should also be noted that, in accordance with the legislation, a slightly different notation is used in this chapter to refer to the emission standards for Light Commercial Vehicles (LCVs), Heavy Duty Vehicles (HDVs) and two-wheel vehicles.
+For LCVs and L-category vehicles Arabic numerals are used (e.g. Euro 1, Euro 2, etc.), whereas for HDVs roman numerals are used (e.g. Euro 1, Euro I, Euro II, etc.).